sciactive/pnotify/README.md

 Getting Started
 ===============

-You can include PNotify using Bower, NPM, or a custom download.
+You can include PNotify using NPM, Bower, or a custom download.
+NPM is the prefered method.

+    npm install pnotify

-PNotify custom download comes with the following files:
+The PNotify custom download comes with the following files:

 * `pnotify.custom.js` & `pnotify.custom.min.js` (Minified)
 * `pnotify.custom.css` & `pnotify.custom.min.css` (Minified)